osmcode/osmium-tool/man/osmium-apply-changes.md

 # SYNOPSIS

 **osmium apply-changes** \[*OPTIONS*\] *OSM-DATA-FILE* *OSM-CHANGE-FILE*...
+**osmium apply-changes** \[*OPTIONS*\] *OSM-HISTORY-FILE* *OSM-CHANGE-FILE*...

 # DESCRIPTION

-Merges the content of all OSM change files and applies those changes to the OSM data file.
+Merges the content of all OSM change files and applies those changes to the OSM data or history file.

-Objects in the data file must be sorted by type, ID, and version.
+Objects in the data or historyy file must be sorted by type, ID, and version.
 Objects in change files need not be sorted, so it doesn't matter in what order the change files are given or in what order they contain the data.

+Changes can be applied to normal OSM data files or OSM history files with this command.
+File formats will be autodetected from the file name suffixes, see the **--with-history** option if that doesn't work.

 # OPTIONS

 -r, --remove-deleted
-:   Remove deleted objects from the output.
-If this is not set, deleted objects
+:   Deprecated.
+Remove deleted objects from the output.
+This is now the
-    will be in the output with the visible flag set to false.
+    default if your input file is a normal OSM data file ('.osm').

 -s, --simplify
-:   Only write the last version of any object to the output.
+:   Deprecated.
+Only write the last version of any object to the output.
+    This is now the default if your input file is a normal OSM data file ('.osm').

+--with-history
+:   Update an OSM history file (instead of a normal OSM data file).
+Both
+    input and output must be history files.
+This option is usually not necessary, because history files will be detected from their file name suffixes, but if this detection doesn't work, you can force this mode with this option.

 @MAN_COMMON_OPTIONS@
 @MAN_INPUT_OPTIONS@